samrullo/simple_ecommerce_djrest/docs/accounting_for_simple_ecommerce.md

 - **JournalEntryLine:** Represents individual debit/credit lines that make up the journal entry.

 By mapping your ecommerce events (sales, payments, refunds, etc.) to these accounting records, you can maintain a clear, auditable financial history that aligns with standard accounting practices while keeping your system relatively straightforward.

+# Inventory changes
+When I increase an inventory of a product directly, it means I bought products, so I need to post purchases transactions and then increment the inventory.
+When I decrease an inventory of a product directly, it means some customer bought the product, so I need to post order by an anonymous customer and then decrement the inventory.